yash-tatvic/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

 ### Stuck at the authentication step

-If you see `ERR_BLOCKED_BY_CLIENT` in your browser's console, ensure that your ad blocker is disabled, clear your browser's cache and cookies, and try to add the connection again.
+If you see `ERR_BLOCKED_BY_CLIENT` in your browser's console, disable your ad blocker, clear your browser's cache and cookies, and try to add the connection again.

 ### "Error: Invalid Customer ID"